bknd-io/bknd/examples/cloudflare-vite-code/README.md

-# bknd starter: Cloudflare Vite Hybrid
+# bknd starter: Cloudflare Vite Code-Only
-A fullstack React + Vite application with bknd integration, showcasing **hybrid mode** and Cloudflare Workers deployment.
+A fullstack React + Vite application with bknd integration, showcasing **code-only mode** and Cloudflare Workers deployment.

 ## Key Features

-This example demonstrates several advanced bknd features:
+This example demonstrates a minimal, code-first approach to building with bknd:

-### 🔄 Hybrid Mode
+### 💻 Code-Only Mode
-Configure your backend **visually in development** using the Admin UI, then automatically switch to **code-only mode in production** for maximum performance.
-Changes made in the Admin UI are automatically synced to `bknd-config.json` and type definitions are generated in `bknd-types.d.ts`.
+Define your entire backend **programmatically** using a Drizzle-like API.
+Your data structure, authentication, and configuration live directly in code with zero build-time tooling required.
+Perfect for developers who prefer traditional code-first workflows.

-### 📁 Filesystem Access with Vite Plugin
+### 🎯 Minimal Boilerplate
-Cloudflare's Vite plugin uses `unenv` which disables Node.js APIs like `fs`.
-This example uses bknd's `devFsVitePlugin` and `devFsWrite` to provide filesystem access during development, enabling automatic syncing of types and configuration.
+Unlike the hybrid mode template, this example uses **no automatic type generation**, **no filesystem plugins**, and **no auto-synced configuration files**.
+This simulates a typical development environment where you manage types generation manually.
+If you prefer automatic type generation, you can easily add it using the [CLI](https://docs.bknd.io/usage/cli#generating-types-types) or [Vite plugin](https://docs.bknd.io/extending/plugins#synctypes).

 ### ⚡ Split Configuration Pattern
-- **`config.ts`**: Shared configuration that can be safely imported in your worker
+- **`config.ts`**: Main configuration that defines your schema and can be safely imported in your worker
 - **`bknd.config.ts`**: Wraps the configuration with `withPlatformProxy` for CLI usage with Cloudflare bindings (should NOT be imported in your worker)

 This pattern prevents bundling `wrangler` into your worker while still allowing CLI access to Cloudflare resources.